Joshua-Riek/ubuntu-raspberry-pi/README.md

 ## Overview

-This is a collection of scripts that are used to build a Ubuntu 20.04 preinstalled desktop/server image for the Raspberry Pi 3, 3+, 4, and 400.
+This is a collection of scripts that are used to build a Ubuntu 20.04 preinstalled desktop/server image for the Raspberry Pi Zero 2W, 3, 4, and 400.

 ![Raspberry Pi 4](https://www.electromaker.io/uploads/images/board-guide/single-board-computer/medium/Raspberry%20Pi%204B-540x386.png)